HDFS - Human Development and Family Science

 HDFS 260 Middle Childhood and Adolescent Development: 3 Credits (3 Lec)

-PREREQUISITE: HDFS 101IS or equivalent Biological, cognitive, social, and emotional developmental processes during middle childhood and adolescence (9 to 25 years of age).
+PREREQUISITE: HDFS 101IS or equivalent biological, cognitive, social, and emotional developmental processes during middle childhood and adolescence (9 to 25 years of age).
 (Sp) Major theoretical perspectives will be introduced to guide the study of typical human development during these developmental time periods.
 Contemporary issues regarding middle childhood and adolescence will be addressed

 HDFS 261 Adult Development and Aging: 3 Credits (3 Lec)

 PREREQUISITE: Sophomore standing.
-(F, Sp, Su) Relationship development across the life cycle from a family systems perspective.
+(F, Su) Relationship development across the life cycle from a family systems perspective.
 Relationship dynamics through major relationship transitions including couple formation, cohabitation, marriage, parenthood, death, divorce, and remarriage will be examined.
 The diversity of family experiences will be emphasized

 HDFS 271 Statistical Measures of Well-Being: 3 Credits (3 Lec)

 PREREQUISITE: Sophomore standing and any quantitative courses.
-(Sp) An introduction to quantitative and qualitative measures of well-being.
+(F) An introduction to quantitative and qualitative measures of well-being.
 Students will learn how to find, read, analyze, and interpret data related to the well-being of American families

 HDFS 290R Undergraduate Research: 1-6 Credits (1-6 Other)